About

 Erika is a ceramic artist currently living in Lawrence, Kansas.
 Her ceramic practice starts with a fascination of the multifaceted nature of clay as she utilizes various techniques including the potters wheel, hand-building, and slip casting.
-Each piece is made by hand, and is a meditative process exploring the intricacies of utility, the ornate, and intimacy.
-The hand painted surfaces and forms create a tactile narrative, blurring the lines between traditional painting and pottery, drawing inspiration from gender, domesticity, memory, and nature.
+Each piece is made by hand, and is a meditative process exploring the intricacies of utility and beauty.
+The hand painted surfaces and forms create a tactile narrative, drawing inspiration from the history of pottery, craft, gender, and nature.
 Her artistry is a reclamation of space, where femininity is celebrated as both delicate and resilient.
-Her work joins the decorative and functional, and invites you to pause and contemplate the subtle beauty of domestic objects, encouraging a deeper connection to the items we use daily.
+Her work joins the decorative and functional, and invites you contemplate the beauty of domestic objects, encouraging a deeper connection to the items we use daily.

 Erika studied ceramics at the Kansas City Art Institute, and has been a resident artist at the International Ceramics Studio in Kecskemet, Hungary.